ATAP9000/BCV-WSCRAP-API/README.md

 - `GET /BCVSCRAP`: Gets Response of API.
 - `GET /BCVSCRAP/CurrentExchangeRate`: Retrieves current exchange rate of the available currencies.
+- `GET /BCVSCRAP/ExchangeRates`: Retrieves list of exchange rates (USD/BS) according to a range of dates (Note: The list will be maximum 50 objects for simplicity).
 - `GET /BCVSCRAP/RecentIntervention`: Retrieves the most recent intervention.
 - `GET /BCVSCRAP/Interventions`: Retrieves list of interventions based on a query.
 - `GET /BCVSCRAP/BankRates`: Retrieves list of informational rates of the banking system based on a query.